Sarai-Nicolette/Sarai-Nicolette/README.md

 # Hi there! 👋 I'm Sarai Nicolette (she/her)

 ### Who am I? 🚀
-I'm a recent Georgia Tech PhD graduate, fueled by a passion for deploying safe and secure autonomous vehicles (AVs).
+I'm a Georgia Tech PhD graduate, fueled by a passion for deploying safe and secure autonomous vehicles (AVs) that uphold a healthy ecosystem of transportation options.
 My mission is to support thriving and eco-friendly communities through innovative technology.

 ### What I value? 💚
 I'm deeply committed to advancing __Solarpunk__ ideals—a philosophy centered around leveraging technology and design to prioritize planetary well-being and the welfare of humanity.
 Let's forge a future where sustainability is woven into the fabric of our everyday lives.